adamterlson/AgenticStateMachines/README.md

 - **Complexity Overhead**—Frameworks often introduce layers of complexity, requiring additional code to fit specific use cases or integrate with other parts of the system.
 - **Limited Flexibility**—Customization can be challenging, as frameworks often prioritize general-purpose solutions over niche requirements.

-By leveraging **finite state machines**—a "bread and butter" tool in software engineering—developers can avoid the pitfalls of heavy frameworks and instead:
+By leveraging **finite state machines**—a "bread and butter" tool in software engineering—developers can:

 - **Empower AI Generation**: State machines are simple and ubiquitous, supporting LLMs to understand, generate, and refine, enabling rapid development and self-improving architectures.
 - **Build with Consistency**: Use the same patterns and techniques across agentic and non-agentic components of the system.